 The psalm begins simply by declaring God's character.
 But notice the word "for."
 Give thanks to the Lord.
 Why?
 Because he is good.
 And why is he good?
 Because his steadfast love endures forever.
 God is good because of his steadfast love.
+Or, to put it another way, because his love is steadfast, we can be assured that he is good.
 So, give thanks to the God who is over all idols and over all rulers of the world.
 Why?
 Because unlike rulers who can die and idols who can't do anything, God has a steadfast love!

-Then the psalm gets more personal for the humanity and also the nation of Israel.
+Then the psalm gets more personal towards humanity and also the nation of Israel.
 It goes on to say in verse 4-6: 4 to him who alone does great wonders, for his steadfast love endures forever; 5 to him who by understanding made the heavens, for his steadfast love endures forever; 6 to him who spread out the earth above the waters, for his steadfast love endures forever. ...
-6 We begin with God's power in creation.
+5 We begin with God's power in creation.
 No one else has created.
 He's the uncreated Creator!
 And his creation isn't to reveal how demanding or mean he is.
 We rejoice because with all this power, he is the God of steadfast love that endures forever.
 The psalm continues to speak of creation, and then we get to verse 10-11 to read, "10 to him who struck down the firstborn of Egypt, for his steadfast love endures forever; 11 and brought Israel out from among them, for his steadfast love endures forever. ..."
-The psalm continues to speak of God rescuing Israel from Egypt and rescuing them through the Red Sea.
-Then the psalm moves beyond the wilderness wanderings and into when Israel entered the Promised Land: 17 to him who struck down great kings, for his steadfast love endures forever. ...8
+6 The psalm continues to speak of God rescuing Israel from Egypt and rescuing them through the Red Sea.
+Then the psalm moves beyond the wilderness wanderings and into when Israel entered the Promised Land: 17 to him who struck down great kings, for his steadfast love endures forever. ...
+7

-What we see in this psalm is that God's steadfast love is foundational in all he does.
-In other words, God's love sustained his people.
+What we see in this psalm is that God's steadfast love is foundational in all he does towards those he has saved.
+In other words, God's love sustains and empowers his people.
 And this psalm ends by reminding us of God's steadfast love continuing - thus pointing to the reality that his love will come.
 God will keep his promise.
 Notice that the psalm traces not only God's creation, but God's salvation of Israel.
 Even though the wilderness wanderings were long, and the people complained, God's steadfast love was there.
 Even though there were difficulties and disobedience, God's steadfast love was there.
 Now, the psalm ends with: It is he who remembered us in our low estate, for his steadfast love endures forever; 24 and rescued us from our foes, for his steadfast love endures forever; 25 he who gives food to all flesh, for his steadfast love endures forever.
-9
+8